 Located just outside of Arlington, Falls Church has a population of about 13,000, making it desirable to those who prefer a small community but want the convenience of being less than 15 minutes from Washington, D.C.
-Known as the “Little City”, Falls Church is the smallest independent city by area in the state of Virginia.
+Known as the “Little City”, Falls Church is the smallest independent city by area in the State of Virginia.
 But don’t let the small-town feel fool you.
 Take a drive down the heart of Falls Church and you’ll find shops, restaurants, and a concert venue all within a couple of blocks.

-Recently named the 7th Best Place to Live in America, Reston is located about 20 miles from the Nation's Capital.
+Recently named the 7th Best Place to Live in America, Reston is located about 20 miles from the Nation's Capitol.
 With a population of about 60,000, Reston is a planned community with a genuine feel.
 Its Town Center offers great shopping and dining along with a pavilion for concerts in the summer and ice skating in the winter.
 Reston's parks, lakes, bike paths and golf courses also provide plenty of outdoor activities.
-The Metro's Wiehle-Reston station allows Reston residents to commute to D.C. in under 45 minutes.
+The Metro's Wiehle-Reston station allows Reston residents to commute to DC in under 45 minutes.

 Click Here to View Homes for Sale in Reston

 Just across the Potomac River from Washington, D.C., Arlington offers the closest location for anyone that wants to live near the city.
 Home to about 227,000 people, Arlington is home to several "urban village" communities such as Shirlington, Clarendon, Courthouse, and Ballston (to name a few), Arlington is rich in history and home to national landmarks such as the Pentagon, Arlington Cemetery, and Iwo Jima.
 Public transportation in Arlington is widely available with the Metro serving 3 lines (Blue, Yellow and Orange) making it an ideal location for commuters.
 With great nightlife, restaurants, parks and schools.
 Arlington offers an urban-like feel with plenty of attractions for both singles and families.